 Location information is needed for 2 main reasons in emergency services.
 The initial purpose of the location information is to enable the IMS network to determine which PSAP serves the area where the UE is currently located, so that the IMS network can route the emergency session to the correct PSAP.
-The second purpose is for the PSAP to get more accurate or updated location information for the terminal during or after the emergency session.
+The second purpose is for the PSAP to get more accurate or updated location information for the terminal during or after the emergency session where required by local regulation.